nicolas-robette/descriptio/README.md

 [`descriptio`](https://nicolas-robette.github.io/descriptio/) provides functions for the description of statistical associations between two variables :

-* measures of local and global association between variables (phi, Cramer's V, point-biserial correlation, eta-squared, Goodman & Krukal tau, PEM, etc.),
+* measures of local and global association between variables (phi, Cramer's V, point-biserial correlation, eta-squared, Goodman & Kruskal tau, PEM, etc.),
 * graphical representations of the associations between two variables (using ggplot2).

 It also allows the translation of logit models coefficients into percentages.